ghassanyounes/ghake/README.md

 Run `ghake --help` for assistance concerning the command-line switches.

-> With v2.x.x+, upon downloading the source code, on Linux platforms you can run `sudo make install` to install `ghake` to  `/usr/bin`.
-It will also update your `PATH` to include `/usr/bin/ghake` as the directory where `ghake` is installed.
-Windows support might be coming soon, depends if I feel like it.
-Feel free to install to your 'Program Files' directory and update your `PATH` yourself ([here's a guide]).

 > Versions 3.x.x+ now use dynamic runtime arguments, as detailed below, with defaults listed:
 -------
 ## Usage